John Gleeson (judge): Post judicial career

 On January 4, 2016, it was announced that Gleeson planned to resign from the bench and return to private practice on March 9, 2016.
 He joined white shoe firm Debevoise & Plimpton to practice white-collar crime defense.

 On May 11, 2020, Gleeson co-authored an op-ed concerning the Department of Justice's request to drop charges against former National Security Advisor Michael Flynn; the op-ed pointed out that dismissal of charges was not automatic but would only be granted by leave of the court.
 Two days later, Judge Emmet G. Sullivan appointed Gleeson to present arguments against the DOJ’s request to withdraw the case against Flynn and to determine if perjury charges should be brought against Flynn.
 In the role, Gleeson served as a "friend of the court."

-Nomination to United States Sentencing Commission
+United States Sentencing Commission

-On May 11, 2022, President Joe Biden announced his intent to nominate Gleeson to serve as a member of the United States Sentencing Commission.
+On May 11, 2022, President Joe Biden announced his intent to nominate Gleeson to serve as a member of the United States Sentencing Commission, to replace the retiring Rachel Barkow.
 On May 12, 2022, his nomination was sent to the Senate.
-He has been nominated to fill the position left vacant by Rachel Barkow, whose term expired.
 On June 8, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 On July 21, 2022, his nomination was reported out of committee by a voice vote, with 6 Republican senators voted “no” on record.
 On August 4, 2022, the United States Senate confirmed his nomination by a voice vote.
+On October 18, 2023, he was renominated by President Biden for an additional term.
+On October 24, 2023, his renomination was sent to the Senate.
+On April 18, 2024, his nomination was favorably reported out of committee by a 11–10 party-line vote.
+His nomination is pending before the United States Senate.